 - Tummy for loose or stretched skin

 We see an improvement in skin tone, contour and strength.
-The procedure is incredibly safe with no known long-term side-effects from treatment.
-We can also utilise our other cosmetic miracles to supercharge your treatments, such as anti-wrinkle injections or dermal fillers.
+The procedure can work on most skin types with no known long-term side-effects from treatment.
+We can also utilise our other cosmetic no-downtime procedures such as anti-wrinkle injections or dermal fillers.

 What is a therapeutic ultrasonic wave?

 The Ultraformer makes the most of high-intensity ultrasound waves, which penetrate and are absorbed by the tissue.
 A therapeutic ultrasound causes therapeutic benefit, used in several forms, with HIFU being but one.